When are sequences of Boolean functions tame?: Introduction

 \section{Introduction}

-The aim of this paper is to show that with slightly different assumptions, a conjecture made by Steif and Jonasson in~\cite{js2006} is true.
-The results included in this paper complements the earlier paper~\cite{f} by the author, which shows that the conjecture in its full generality is false.
-Before presenting the conjecture and our result, we will need some notation and definitions which we now introduce.
+The aim of this paper is to show that with slightly different assumptions, a conjecture made by Jonasson and Steif in~\cite{js2006} is true.
+The results included in this paper complements the earlier paper~\cite{f} by the author, which shows that the conjecture, in its full generality, is false.